LukeMcCulloch/3D-linear-wave-resistance/docs/index.rst

 Run the included wigley hull example with

-$  ./p3 fifi.dat test1.out .2 1
+$  ./flowsolve fifi.dat test1.out .2

-- ./p3 runs the executable
+- ./flowsolve runs the executable
 - fifi.dat selects the included panel input file of the wigely hull
 - test1.out sets an output file
 - .2 sets the Froude number to 0.2
--  1 selects the SimQuit matrix inversion routine

 Results
 ------------